-Andrew believes that you’re adding an extra step with the late rent notice unless your State requires you to start with that (we’re located in the Buffalo, NY area).
+Andrew believes you’re adding an extra step with the late rent notice, unless your state specifically requires it.

-He individually mails a 3 day notice to pay or quit to everyone who is on the lease.
-You send this certified and first class on top of posting the notice on the door (this is sometimes referred to as “nail and mail”).
+He individually mails a 3-day notice to pay or quit to everyone who is on the lease via certified mail and first class in addition to posting the notice on the door.
+This method is sometimes referred to as “nail and mail.”

-If they’re at the point where they have late rent the “3 day notice to pay or quit” will get you moving faster towards collecting rent or proceeding with an eviction.
+If the tenant is at the point where they are late on paying rent, the “3-day notice to pay or quit” will get you moving faster towards collecting rent or proceeding with an eviction.

-Florida, says, “A facility or unit owner may charge a tenant a reasonable late fee for each period that he or she does not pay rent due under the rental agreement… For purposes of this subsection, a late fee of $20, or 20 percent of the monthly rent, whichever is greater, is reasonable” (83.808)
+The state of Florida says, “A facility or unit owner may charge a tenant a reasonable late fee for each period that he or she does not pay rent due under the rental agreement… For purposes of this subsection, a late fee of $20, or 20 percent of the monthly rent, whichever is greater, is reasonable.”
+(For more information, see 83.808.)

 This is why it’s important to research your state’s late fee policy.

-The following list is items you should consider when charging a late fee in your State:
+These are the items you should consider when charging a late fee in your state:

-- When can I legally begin to charge the fee
+- When can I legally begin charging the fee?

 - Is the tenant withholding rent due to unfinished repairs?

-If your lease does not address a late fee policy you cannot charge a late fee.
-In this instance, you’d want to add an addendum to your lease on what the late fee policy is and have your tenant(s) sign it.
+If your lease does not address a late fee policy, you cannot charge a late fee.
+In this instance, you’d want to insert an addendum to your lease on your policy and have your tenant(s) sign it.
 Back to the question at hand …